kids encyclopedia robot

 In 2014, New Zealand batsman Martin Crowe described Smith as one of the young Fab Four of Test cricket along with Joe Root, Kane Williamson and Virat Kohli.
 On 30 December 2017, he reached a Test batting rating of 947, the second-highest of all time, only behind Don Bradman's 961.

-In November 2021, he made his Australian captaincy return in the 2021–22 Ashes series when Pat Cummins was unavailable.
-He has captained in 4 Tests (including Australia's only Test victory in India since 2017 when he was captain) and 7 ODIs, winning the 2022-23 ODI series vs India and the 2023-24 series vs West Indies as captain since his return.
+In November 2021, Smith returned to an official Australian leadership role, as Test vice-captain starting in the 2021–22 Ashes series.
+In December 2021, Smith returned to official Test captaincy duties when Pat Cummins was unavailable due to COVID-19.
+He has since captained in 4 Tests (including Australia's only Test victory in India since 2017 when he was captain) and 8 ODIs, winning the 2022-23 ODI series vs India, the 2023-24 series vs West Indies and the 2024 ODI series v England as captain since his return.
 Since 2021, he has been Australia's vice-captain in Tests.
 He was ODI official vice-captain from 2021 to 2023 while also standing in as ODI captain in 2024, despite no longer being official ODI vice-captain.

 Contents